What I Study

 To understand current challenges to liberal democracy, I investigate the conditions under which citizens cease to support the principle and practice of self-governance and become susceptible to non-democratic forms of governing.

 How I study it

-Working with experimental and observational survey data, I value methodological rigoUr.
-I put emphasis on conceptual clarity and place importance on proper theorizing of individual-level processes.
+I put emphasis on conceptual clarity and proper theorizing of individual-level processes.
 I am am a catalyst of the Berkeley Initiative for Transparency in the Social Science, one of the co-organizers of the MZES Open Social Science Conference 2019: Practicing New Standards in Transparency and Reproducibility).
-I believe that research practices must be transparent and reproducible (see Syntaxes and Data).
+Hence, I strive for transparent and reproducible research practices (see Syntaxes and Data).

 What I Do